marcoincerti/marcoincerti/README.md

 ```
 <br />

-💻 I'm Marco Incerti, a `Software Engineer student` at Università di Milano.I am currently studying computer science and working in the research laboratory of my university that deals with research in the field of augmented reality to help people with disabilities.
+💻 I'm Marco Incerti, a `Software Engineer student` at Università di Milano.
+I am currently studying `computer science` and working in the research laboratory of my university `EveryWare Lab` that deals with research in the field of augmented reality to help people with disabilities.
 I worked on the last edition of the SWERC, a wonderful experience.

 Moreover...
 * 🎅🧝🧛 With my friends we meet to brainstorm possible business ideas and have fun